oracle/truffleruby/README.md

 #### Can TruffleRuby run on a standard JVM?

-It is possible to run today on an unmodified JDK 9 EA build, but at the moment this requires building Graal yourself and we don't recommend end-users try it.
+It is possible to [run on an unmodified JDK 9](doc/user/using-java9.md) but you will have to build Graal yourself and we recommend using GraalVM instead.
-It will be supported when Java 9 is released.

 #### How do I install gems?